 - Fetch/retrieve drills in the backyard are easy to do and can also be a good way to build toy drive.
 You can practice Place and Send the same way but of course your dog is not jumping into a pool but it will help them understand what you are asking them to do.

 - You can also practice short throws with the Chase technique but be mindful of how high they are jumping and onto what sort of surface in order to prevent injury.

 - Finally, the handler can practice their throwing technique (without their dog) by using a hula hoop placed on the ground.
 Stand back and try and throw the toy into the hoop.
 Increase your distance and work on perfecting the arc in the air so that your dog is jumping both out and up.

 Toys and Toy Drive

-We recommend that you choose a toy that is only used for DockDogs and/or other “special” occassions or activities.
-Many dogs get nuts about a certain type of toy so make that toy something they only get to play with when you are practicing or at an event.
+We recommend that you choose a toy that is only used for DockDogs® and/or other “special” occasions or activities.
+Many dogs get nuts about a certain type of toy; so make sure that they toy is something they only get to play with when you are practicing or at an event.
 If you let them have it everyday and for any reasons the novelty can wear off and it may affect their desire to jump after it.
 If you are doing the Chase method, be sure to choose toys that are also easy for you to throw.